OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 ---

 The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Visual Studio Team Services (VSTS) (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
-We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your VSTS instance or TFS 2015 server.
-This extension makes the following tasks available to your Build and Release processes:
+We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your VSTS instance or TFS 2015 server. Â This extension makes the following tasks available to your Build and Release processes:

 - Installing the extension
 - Add a Connection to Octopus Deploy
 - Package your Application and Push to Octopus
- - Using OctoPack to Create and Push a Package
+ - Using OctoPackÂ to Create and Push a Package
 - Add Steps to your Build or Release Process
  - Add a Package Application step
   - Publish Package Artifact